Prof. James Kermode

 - Multiscale Atomistic Simulation of the Mechanical Behaviour of Nickel-based Superalloys.
 Project allocated 20 million core hours at the Cineca and Jülich supercomputer centres.
 Other project members were Federico Bianchini, Alessio Comisso and Alessandro De Vita (KCL).

-- I’m one of the authors of the libAtoms/QUIP molecular dynamics framework, available from our public github repository, and licensed under the GNU GPLv2.
+- I’m one of the authors of the libAtoms/QUIP molecular dynamics framework

 - matscipy, a Python software library for computational materials science developed with Lars Pastewka.